dvlab-research/MASA-SR/README.md

     * Pre-trained models can be downloaded from [onedrive](https://bit.ly/3dqo1Mk)
         * *masa_rec.pth*: trained with only reconstruction loss
         * *masa.pth*: trained with all losses
 1. Run test.sh.
-See more details in test.sh
+See more details in test.sh (if you are using cpu, please add `--gpu_ids -1` in the command)
     ```
     sh test.sh
     ```